thuynguyentud/SC-analytics-and-demand-forecasting-using-Python/README.md

 # 📦 Supply Chain Analytics and Demand Forecasting with Python

 This project is my practice with Python applying statistical models learned during master program at TU Dresden.
 It demonstrates a complete data analytics workflow on a real-world supply chain dataset, using **Python** for **ETL (Extract, Transform, Load)**, **Exploratory Data Analysis (EDA)**, and **Time Series Forecasting**.

-The dataset I used is from Constante, Fabian; Silva, Fernando; Pereira, António (2019), “DataCo SMART SUPPLY CHAIN FOR BIG DATA ANALYSIS”, Mendeley Data, V5, [doi](10.17632/8gx2fvg2k6.5).
+The dataset I used is from Constante, Fabian; Silva, Fernando; Pereira, António (2019), “[DataCo SMART SUPPLY CHAIN FOR BIG DATA ANALYSIS](https://data.mendeley.com/datasets/8gx2fvg2k6/5)”, Mendeley Data, V5, doi: 10.17632/8gx2fvg2k6.5.
 Please cite the dataset and the author if you use this data in your own work.
 ## 🧠 Why I Chose This Dataset
 I picked this dataset from Kaggle because it feels close to real business problems in logistics and sales.
 It includes order information, shipping modes, product categories, customer regions, and dates — all useful for understanding supply chain operations from multiple angles.
 It’s also clean enough to work with, but still complex enough to make the analysis interesting — exactly what I needed to improve my data analysis workflow and modeling in Python.